danielbayley/atom-js2coffee/README.md

 Atom.io wrapper around the wonderful https://github.com/js2coffee/js2coffee

-Allows to use Js2Coffee on selections of text
+Allows you to use Js2Coffee on selections of text